delize/delize.github.io/_drafts/2020-11-1-deploying-mdm-to-hundreds-of-devices.markdown

 Again, we created an organizational group specifically for new devices.
 This was meant to be a way that we could easily monitor devices being registered on a weekly basis for new employees.
 We had several other methods of doing this (eg: Sal), but this way, our IT team, InfoSec teams, and other teams could pull data out of Workspace One for all new devices rather than have the entire list of all previous devices.

 ### Moving forward

 Now that we are being acquired, all of our device management plan has been scrapped.However, with that said, I do want to make some comments on the direction of Big Sur and how the zero-touch provisioning system is changing.

+First and foremost, Python is getting removed in Big Sur.
+Meaning that you have to have roll your own in the deployment process.
+With `installapplications`, this is now a problem.
+The `mdmclient` on macOS is rather finicky and not entirely stable.
+Since we now have to bundle python and `installapplications`, it raises the size from ~25 kilobytes to ~25 megabytes.

-A lot of installapplications use cases come from the userland configuration to display context to a user once it hits the login screen.
-However, there have been [reports](https://macadmins.slack.com/archives/C54N3AT2B/p1601644844008600) of this [failing](https://macadmins.slack.com/archives/C54N3AT2B/p1601408174001500) or not working as expected with ``11.0b*`.
+A huge component of `installapplications` use cases come from the ability to display and load userland context for the user once they hit the desktop environment.
+However, there have been [reports](https://macadmins.slack.com/archives/C54N3AT2B/p1601644844008600) of this [failing](https://macadmins.slack.com/archives/C54N3AT2B/p1601408174001500) or not working as expected with macOS 11.0 Beta / Big Sur.
+Granted that due to Big Sur being in beta, there may be some unexpected behavior, but it seems the best route going forward is to no longer use DEP Notify directly launched from `installapplications`.

+The most optimal route going forward for new deployments is to